justinpickering/Financial-Portal/README.md

 # Introduction

-This website is a financial portal to track and visualize your total Networth (assets and liabilities).
-The website is comprised of various sections for the user to understand the breakdown of their assets and liabilities in dollar values.
+This web application is a financial portal to track and visualize your total net worth (assets and liabilities).
+It is comprised of various sections for the user to understand the breakdown of their assets and liabilities in dollar values.
 Users can upload their net worth data to the database in the "Add Entry" section.
 In this section, users can input data (in dollars, $) for the following:

 Assets:
 - Investable Assets (Taxable, TFSA, RRSP and other Investable Accounts)
 - Cryptocurrency Assets (Bitcoin, Ethereum and Other)
-- Cash Holdings (Hard Cash, Checkings, Savings, and Other Cash Holdings)
+- Cash Holdings (Hard Cash, Checking, Savings, and Other Cash Holdings)
 - Personal Assets (Principal Residence, Auto, Other Properties and Physical Goods)

 Liabilities: